 The fire-resistance rating of fire partitions is expressed in minutes, generally in multiples of 30 minutes.
 For example, a load-bearing compartment floor that can endure 90 minutes of fire exposure would be indicated as ‘REI 90,’ and a sandwich (non-load-bearing) partition wall that keeps the flames at bay for at least 60 minutes would be labelled as ‘EI’ 60.

-There are several test criteria for horizontal and vertical partitions.
+There are several test criteria for horizontal and vertical fire resistant partitions.
 Each test standard is associated with a certain kind of partition.

 Vertical partitions are built vertically within the building’s walls.
 These serve as a fire barrier, preventing fires from traveling between rooms via burning through combustible materials like plasterboard, thus limiting their spread and severity.
 Containing the fire inside of the original room, these partitions provide great fire resistance.